fazleelahee-sonin/ngs/README.md

-# New Generation Streaming Serivce
+# New Generation Streaming Service

 # Setup with docker
 I have created a Make file to make setup easy - if you have a docker install in the system.
 It will create and update .env file, build up the docker container, install composer, run the migration and run the tests.